MasoniteFramework/masonite/readme.md

 * Having a simple routing engine
 * An extremely powerful command line helper called `craft` commands
-* A single `craft deploy` command to deploy your web applications
 * A simple migration system, removing the "magic" and finger crossing of migrations
+* A great Active Record style ORM called Orator
 * A great filesystem architecture for navigating and expanding your projec.

 ## Learning Masonite